koaning/simsity/README.md

 # simsity

-> Simsity is a Super Simple Similarities Service[tm].
-It's about building a neighborhood.
+> Simsity is a Super Simple Similarities Service[tm]. <br>
+> It's all about building a neighborhood.
 Literally!

 This repository contains
 simple tools to help in similarity retreival scenarios by making a convient